unixninja/stjeanp-mail_aliases/README.md

 This module is officially supported on :
 * Red Hat Enterprise Linux (RHEL) 5,6,7
 * CentOs 5,6,7
+* Oracle Linux 5,6,7
+* Scientific Linux 5,6,7

 ##Development

 Updates and tweaks are welcome.
+Once I get some Debian and Ubuntu VMs spun up, I'll update and test for those OSs as well.